-‘Disgraceful’: India after diplomats were stopped from entering Scotland gurudwara by ‘extremists’
+‘Disgraceful’, India says diplomats are stopped from entering Scotland gurudwara

-The men also tried to open the doors of the car Indian High Commissioner to the UK Vikram Doraiswami and Consul General Bijay Selvaraj were leaving in.
+The ‘extermists’ who stopped Indian High Commissioner to the UK Vikram Doraiswami and Consul General Bijay Selvaraj also tried to open their car’s door.

-India on Saturday described as “disgraceful” an event in which Indian High Commissioner to the United Kingdom Vikram Doraiswami and Consul General Bijay Selvaraj were stopped from entering a gurudwara in Glasgow, Scotland.
+Indian High Commissioner to the United Kingdom Vikram Doraiswami and Consul General Bijay Selvaraj were stopped from entering a gurudwara in Glasgow, Scotland on Friday.
+India described the incident as “disgraceful”.

-A video of the incident that took place on Friday showed Doraiswami leave the gurudwara for his car.
+A video of the incident that took place on Friday showed Doraiswami leaving the gurudwara compound for his car.
 Two men are then seen trying to open the vehicle’s door but are stopped by another person there.

 Unidentified officials told The Indian Express that the small group had gathered outside the gurudwara and shouted slogans ahead of Doraiswami’s visit.